bubbosvilup/bubbosvilup/README.md

 ---

-> _“It is not the commit that matters.
+> _“It is not the commitMENT that matters.
 It is the illusion of movement.”_
 > — Anomaly Thread, `node logs (redacted)`

 ---